Responses to the Over-refuter Objections That Contradict Madhyamaka

 [Tsongkhapa then explains how cause and effect, as the basis for the absence of a self-establishing nature, is something that dependently arises.

 • Only something that dependently arises can be a basis for an absence of a self-establishing nature.
-You can’t have something that does not dependently arise be a basis for an absence of a self-establishing nature.
+You cannot have something that does not dependently arise be a basis for an absence of a self-establishing nature.

 • An absence of a self-establishing nature cannot have as its basis something that has a self-establishing nature – like the assertion that things conventionally have a self-establishing nature, but on the deepest level there is no such thing as a self-establishing nature.